The Garden Grazer

 Home » Recipes » Indian-Inspired

 This easy Indian-inspired Butter Chickpeas recipe is a healthier, vegan version of classic Butter Chicken.
-But made with whole food, plant-based ingredients!
-The sauce is ultra-creamy and so satisfying.
-(Vegan, gluten-free, oil-free.)
+But it's made with whole food, plant-based ingredients!
+The sauce is ultra-creamy, flavorful, and so satisfying.
+(Vegan, gluten-free, refined oil-free.)

 Ingredients for Butter Chickpeas

-For this recipe you will simmer in a saucepan or large skillet:
+For this recipe, you'll simmer in a saucepan or large skillet:

 • Yellow onion: Or you can substitute white onion or sweet onion instead.

-• Chickpeas (garbanzo beans): This is a great plant-based alternative to the chicken that is traditionally found in this dish.
+• Chickpeas (garbanzo beans): This is a great plant-based alternative to the chicken that's traditionally found in this dish.
 They're tender and hearty!

 • Petite diced tomatoes: I like petite best with this recipe because they're smaller and bite-sized.
 However if you can't find them, regular diced tomatoes work great too.